 *Facebook Advertising vs Linkedin Advertising

-As you can see above, over a 12-month timeframe, we saw an increase of +93% in new users, and more importantly a +97% increase in new leads (501 vs 254 in the previous 12 months).
+As you can see above, over a 12-month timeframe, boosted traffic by 93%, and more importantly, drove up new leads by +97% (501 vs 254 in the previous 12 months).